ipsingh06/seedsync/README.md

 ### Dashboard

 The Dashboard page shows all the files and directories on the remote server and the local machine.
-Here you can manually queue files to be transferred.
+Here you can manually queue files to be transferred, extract archives and delete files.

 ### AutoQueue